-The Safety Coordinator will review the MVRs and all drivers will be held to the standards set forth in this policy.
+The Safety Coordinator should review the MVRs and drivers should be held to the standards set forth in this policy.
 It is the employee's responsibility to inform their supervisor of any incidents that could affect driving status.
-Failure to report incidents will be subject to disciplinary actions up to and including termination.
-The following items must be reported as soon as possible after an incident and BEFORE operating a vehicle on County business, even if they occurred in a private vehicle:
+Failure to report incidents may be subject to disciplinary actions up to and including termination.
+The following items should be reported as soon as possible after an incident and BEFORE operating a vehicle on County business, even if they occurred in a private vehicle: